thomashoullier/cl-binheap/README.md

 # Binary Heap Common Lisp implementation
 This is an implementation of a binary heap in Common Lisp.
+It is very basic and fits in about 100 SLOC.

 ## Implementation details
 I wrote this as a CLOS class.
 Using the binary heap object is really straightforward.
 Please see the file `example.lisp` for detailed examples.
 This was tested using SBCL 1.4.4.